Zoo Sauvage de St-Félicien: The focus on Nordic animals

 During the same year, a committee was created to decide whether or not the Wild Zoo should abandon its exotic animal collection.
 The idea to make the decision came from considerations that the Wild Zoo needed its own niche to attract clients believing that visitors seeing exotic animals in other institutions needed to have an interest to come back to the Wild Zoo for its unique and specific style.
 Lastly, the Wild Zoo committee also believed that they were contradicting themselves between the traditional/exotic zoo (animals in cages) and the Nature Park Trails where free indigenous fauna roamed free.

 The committee decided that only a huge investment would be used to restructure the traditional part of the Wild Zoo and insure its survival, as well, to make it stand out from other zoos.
-Through this conclusion the committee decided to remove its exotic animal collection in 1993, and shifted its focus towards animals that live in Nordic environments.
-Through this decision, the Wild Zoo's finances were healthier due to the loss of exotic animal species that were more costly to maintain due to their nature and different environments they are accustomed to.
+Through this conclusion the committee decided to remove its exotic animal collection in 1993, and shifted its focus towards animals that live in a Nordic (or subarctic and arctic) environment.
+By this decision, the Wild Zoo's finances were healthier due to the loss of exotic animal species that were more costly to maintain due to their nature and different environments to which they are accustomed.

+The term "Nordic" refers to Scandinavia, not a climate or geographical zone.
+However, the term "arctic" refers to the polar regions in the "north frigid" geographical zone that includes Canada.
+Parts of Canada south of that are in the temperate zone.
+Arctic animals that live in the northern regions that include arctic (polar), subarctic (subpolar) or subarctic climate) environments.
+The subarctic climate (also called subpolar climate, or boreal climate) is a continental climate with long, cold (often very cold) winters, and short, warm to cool summers.
+Arctic animals have adapted physically and behaviorally to live in the specific habitat in the northernmost, coldest region on earth.

-In the following years, major renovations began that included the Île-aux-Bernard (1995), the Valley Sector (1996), and the new polar bear habitat (1997), while new constructions such as the Great Aviary, the Kids Garden, the Ghislain Gagnon Interpretation Centre were being added.
+Major renovations done include the Île-aux-Bernard (1995), the Valley Sector (1996), and the new polar bear habitat (1997), while new constructions such as the Great Aviary, the Kids Garden, the Ghislain Gagnon Interpretation Centre were being added.
 Buildings that were no longer needed were turned into veterinary clinics in order to meet Quebec government and Canadian Association of Zoos and Aquariums (CAZA) standards.
 Through these changes, the Wild Zoo animal cohabitation was no longer restricted to the Nature Park Trails and visitors could see animals roaming freely everywhere on the site when the Wild Zoo reopened its doors in the 1997 winter season, being accessible for all four seasons, which for most Canadian zoos is impossible to do.
 Through these changes and innovations the Wild Zoo led the way as being a model for other Zoological Parks in Quebec and followed through with Gagnon's original vision.